SePHTaN/semanticHomeMenu/heatpump/semanticHomeMenu_Heatpump.md

 Unfortunatly the datapoints for the last two months aren't always exact as Viessmann doesn't delivers this data on the same time basis as other datapoints.
 Roughly only every 14 days those get updated.

+## Installation and Setup
+At the moment only copying and pasting the different parts of the heatpump-widget is available.
+The yaml's for the widget parts as the rules aren't the newest version as of 13.02.26.
+I will need some days to get everything updated to be useable.
+Some problems also exist :
+- There seem to be a problem in openhab with props in nested widgets.
+For example i am not able to reach the colorScheme through from semanticHomeMenu